JLaffey-CB/pipeline-intro-lab/README.md

 ### Section 3 Multi-environment Pipeline

-> Purpose:
+> Goals:

-In this section we will:
-*	Create and run a Pipeline in another feature branch
+> *	Create and run a Pipeline in another feature branch
-*	Control the agent where the Pipeline or steps execute
+> *	Control the agent where the Pipeline or steps execute
-*	Stash and unstash files from one stage to the next
+> *	Stash and unstash files from one stage to the next
-*	Wait for user input before proceeding
+> *	Wait for user input before proceeding
-*	Add a checkpoint from which the Pipeline can be restarted
+> *	Add a checkpoint from which the Pipeline can be restarted

 We need to create a new branch to work in.
 Open the Jenkinsfile in the Blue Ocean Visual Editor and save it to a new branch called multi-env-pipeline.